ArmyCyberInstitute/cmgr/examples/markdown_challenges.md

   [here](https://docs.docker.com/engine/reference/commandline/run/#for-nproc-usage) (use the
   `pidslimit` option instead).
-This is equivalent to passing [`--ulimit`](https://docs.docker.com/engine/reference/commandline/run/#set-ulimits-in-container---ulimit) options to `docker run`. **However**, unlike in the Docker CLI, separate soft and hard limits are not supported.
-Specify a list of limit names and hard limits, as shown in the example below.
+This is equivalent to passing [`--ulimit`](https://docs.docker.com/engine/reference/commandline/run/#set-ulimits-in-container---ulimit) options to `docker run`.
+Specify a list of limit names and limits, as shown in the example below.
   Unset by default.

 - The `pidslimit` option specifies the maximum number of simultaneous processes inside the container.
 This is useful in order to prevent forkbombs from crashing the Docker host.
 This is